Casa do Amarelindo

 Meet our specialists

-Casa do Amarelindo is a boutique property located just off the main square (Quadrado) in the historic quarter of Salvador, classified a UNESCO World Heritage site in 1985 for its colorful houses, beautiful baroque churches, museums and cobbled streets echoed with batucada rhythms and capoeira shows.
+Casa do Amarelindo is a boutique property located just off the main square (Quadrado) in the historic quarter of Salvador, classified a UNESCO World Heritage site in 1985 for its colorful houses, beautiful baroque churches, museums and cobbled streets, echoing batucada rhythms and capoeira shows.

 Casa do Amarelindo has only 10 guest rooms which are simple yet luxurious, some with private terraces and bathrooms featuring either hydromasage bath tubs or rainfall showers.
 The interior decor has been inspired by Bahia's fascinating colonial history and African influence.
 The hotel benefits from a fantastic roof top terrace where you can enjoy an evening caipirinha while watching the sunset.
 It also has a small pool which has a gorgeous view over the rooftops and the sea beyond.